muratk3n/thirdwave/en/README.md

 ---

+E Blunt could pull off Black Widow though..

+---

 Wut?
-They almost had the Chuck guy playing C America?
+They almost had the the guy from the Tom Clancy show playing C America?
 They made a good choice..
-CA needs to be a little square...
-I cant see Lewi pulling it off.
-He has too much comedy in him.
+CA needs to be a little square.
+Evans is better square.

 ---